Mariamelawadly/Emotion-Recognition-From-text-/README.md

 ### To run the project:

-1- Downloading/clone the codes
+*Downloading/clone the codes
-2- Put the dataset in the data folder.
+*Put the dataset in the data folder.
 To use the dataset in the paper you can download tweets based on their tweet ids available with their classes in “./data/“ and remove the hashtags at the end of each tweets.
 The final dataset should have the following format: id,text,emotion with one record (tweet) per line.
-3-The embedding file should be placed in “./vectorss/” 4-Use the configuration.cfg to set the name of dataset and embedding file, maximun numer in the vocabulary (max_features), maximum length of terms in the text (maxlen), bactch size and number of epochs to run the training.
+*The embedding file should be placed in “./vectorss/” *Use the configuration.cfg to set the name of dataset and embedding file, maximun numer in the vocabulary (max_features), maximum length of terms in the text (maxlen), bactch size and number of epochs to run the training.
-5-Then run the handler.py: $python3 handler.py.
+*Then run the handler.py: $python3 handler.py.

 ## Testing the project: